 |Author||Aasmund Arup Seip, FAFO and Eurofound|

-The Ministry of Local Government and Modernisation regarded the extraordinary situation in the power market in Norway in 2021 and 2022 as extraordinary, partly due to dry weather and low reservoir filling in parts of Norway as well as a result of record high prices for coal and gas and a difficult energy situation in Europe.
+The Ministry of Local Government and Modernisation recognized the high energy prices that were brought on by the dry weather, low reservoir levels, and the record high prices for coal and gas.
 The situation called for measures to support vulnerable groups.

-The housing allowance is intended to ensure suitable housing for people with low incomes and high housing costs and is a means-tested entitlement scheme that covers everyone over the age of 18, except students and those doing military service.
+The housing allowance is intended to ensure suitable housing for people with low incomes and high housing costs.
+It is a means-tested entitlement scheme that covers everyone over the age of 18, except students and those doing military service.
 The Norwegian National Housing Bank (Husbanken) manages the housing benefit and can implement temporary changes to the regulations and pay out additional support to recipients.

 |Does not apply to workers||Does not apply to businesses||